priyamDalmia/predator-prey/experiments/notes.md

+### Towards Interpretable Multi-Agent Reinforcement Learning through Visualizing Learning Dynamics.

+An analysis of the evolving State-Values functions of a Multi-Agent System under in a partially-observable, stochastic and non-stationary environment.
+In this study, we propose the use of visualizing the state-values of a multi-agent systems under differnet contrainsts to help a more thorough understanding of the agent polices and under-the-hood decision making.

 #### Notes on the Experiments, the configuration and results.

 All the experiments are carried on a 18X18 grid with an observation window of size 7.